Do you want to know how to start selling on Amazon?

 You can arrange for UPS to collect the parcel or drop it off at a UPS access point.
 Amazon will pay UPS for the shipping and then deduct this amount from your selling account balance.

-PRO TIP – Amazon charge for the overall dimensional rather than the actual weight of the shipment.
+PRO TIP – Amazon charges for the overall dimensional rather than the actual weight of the shipment.
 This is usually Length x Width x Height in cm then divided by 5,000.
 On most parcels, it will be more than the actual weight.
 They also charge a small amount for each extra parcel.
-Therefore the cheapest way to send to FBA is fewer, larger well-filled boxes.
+Therefore, the cheapest way to send to FBA is fewer, larger well-filled boxes.

 How to Prep Products for Amazon FBA

-When boxing up the products it is more important to protect the products than what the parcel looks like.
-Use the toughest box you can find and just remember to cover up any visible barcodes.
+When boxing up the products, it is more important to protect the products than have a nice looking parcel.
+Use the toughest box you can find and just remember to cover up any visible barcodes or labels.